-| Apple iPad can be a great low vision technology for those with macular degeneration or low vision from other eye conditions such as diabetic retinopathy or macular edema.
+|Apple iPad can be a great low vision technology for those with macular degeneration or low vision from other eye conditions such as diabetic retinopathy or macular edema.|

 E book readers make it possible for those with age related macular degeneration (AMD) to read with less eye strain.
-The more popular ones are the Kindle reader, the Sony e book reader, the Barnes and Noble Nook
+The more popular ones are the Kindle reader, the Sony e book reader, the Barnes and Noble Nook and the iPad.

 Each of them have these features in common - font magnification and adjustable contrast.
 Both of these features are very helpful for those with visual impairment or macular degeneration.
 However a recent study presented at the annual meeting of the Amercian Academy of Ophthalmology found one of these electronic book readers to be superior.

 "Reading is a simple pleasure that we often take for granted until vision loss makes it difficult," said Daniel Roth, M.D.

 Daniel B Roth, MD from the University of Medicine and Dentistry of New Jersey was the presenter for the study called Electronic Reading Devices Increase Reading Speed and Comfort in Patients With Moderate Vision Loss at the 2012 annual meeting for the Academy of Ophthalmology.

 All of the 100 participants gained at least 42 words-per-minute (WPM) when using the iPad™ tablet on the 18-point font setting, compared with reading a print book or newspaper.
 Compare that to a 12 word per minute increase using the Kindle with the same font.

 According to Dr. Roth “Using a tablet with a back-lit screen resulted in the fastest reading speeds for all study participants, no matter what their level of visual acuity.”